Past Institute Fellows

 "Domestic Fictions: Privacy, Maps, and the Home in Early Modern England"

-Carol J. Avins (Slavic Languages and Literatures)
+Carol J. Avins (Slavic Languages and Literatures) Back to top

 "Ethnicity, Ideology, Artistry: The Red Cavalry Diary of Isaac Babel"